stygian-phrygian/hypatia/README.md

 ## Configuration
 If you wanna change the:
-* maximum number of Parts created
+* number of Parts created
-* maximum number of FXSends created
+* number of FXSends created
 * sample rate or k-rate
 * OSC port (for receiving OSC messages)
 * hardware audio input device